pLago123/Exercise-Kanban_board/README.md

 ![github-small](./images/shot3.PNG)

+## Sample 📺

+A live version of the program can be found for testing at https://stupefied-jackson-4233c5.netlify.app/

 ## Running 🚀

 This application can be executed with the command `yarn dev:server` (if you use yarn) or `npm run dev:server` (port: 3000)